-- 2 What is coaching?

-- 3 What does coaching offer in comparison to other forms of support for nonprofit leaders and their organizations?

-- 4 How common is coaching?
+- 2 What is coaching? - 3 What does coaching offer in comparison to other forms of support for nonprofit leaders and their organizations? - 5 How common is coaching? - 6 What do nonprofit leaders want to gain from coaching? - 7 What does it take to become an effective coach in the nonprofit sector?